a2ankitrai/2KX7/DS/stack_n_queue.md

 - Used in many algorithms like Tower of Hanoi, tree traversals, stock span problem, histogram problem.

 - Other applications can be Backtracking, Knight tour problem, rat in a maze, N queen problem and sudoku solver

 ---

+## Applications of Queue:

+Queue is used when things don’t have to be processed immediately, but have to be processed in First-In First-Out order like Breadth First Search.
+This property of Queue makes it also useful in following kind of scenarios.

+- When a resource is shared among multiple consumers.
+Examples include CPU scheduling, Disk Scheduling.

+- When data is transferred asynchronously (data not necessarily received at same rate as sent) between two processes.
+Examples include IO Buffers, pipes, file IO, etc.

+---